wulib-wustl-edu/wulib-wustl-edu.github.io/vm.md

    __NOTE__: This will create a centos/7 virtual machine.
 Wait for "vagrant up" to finish.

-6. You can ssh into the VM you created in step 5.
+6. You can ssh into the VM you created in step 5 (these commands are run from your host computer, these commands let you enter the virtual machine you created

         $ pwd
         vagrant_tutorial
         $ vagrant ssh

-7. Explore the Centos7 environment that you created
+7. Explore the CentOS/7 environment that you created (these commands are run from within the virtual machine)

-        $ vagrant ssh
         $ hostname
         $ ls -la
         $ ip address
         $ exit (disconnects you from VM)

-8. Halt the virtual machine OR destroy the virtual machine you created
+8. Halt the virtual machine OR destroy the virtual machine you created (commands from your host machine).

    __Halt VM__: this will only stop the VM running on your local machine.
 If you were to vagrant up, it would turn the machine on (but since you already downloaded box and configured it, it will take much less time)